 The Henry Art Gallery was founded as Washington State’s first art museum in 1927 by Seattle entrepreneur Horace C. Henry, on the principle that art stimulates inquiry, fosters knowledge, and builds healthy communities.
 Today, the Henry is internationally recognized as a pioneer in the research and presentation of contemporary art.
 We engage artists to consider the museum as a studio or laboratory for creativity, and our exhibitions and programs invite audiences to push the boundaries of traditional thinking.
 In all that we do, we live our mission: to advance contemporary art, artists, and ideas.

-This year, the Henry and the University of Washington’s School of Art + Art History + Design celebrate over 60 years of partnering in presenting the work of graduating master’s degree students.
-The Henry’s presentation of the Master of Fine Arts (MFA) + Master of Design (MDes) Thesis Exhibition is a hallmark of our commitment to supporting artistic innovation and a culture of creativity campus-wide.
-We serve as a cultural resource and training ground — opening our doors and resources without charge — for over 65,000 students, faculty, and staff.
+For decades, the Henry has partnered with the University of Washington’s School of Art + Art History + Design in hosting its Master of Fine Arts (MFA) + Master of Design (MDes) Thesis Exhibition.
+Our presentation of the MFA + MDes Thesis Exhibition is a hallmark of our commitment to supporting artistic innovation and a culture of creativity campus-wide.
+We serve as a cultural resource and training ground—opening our doors and resources without charge—for over 65,000 students, faculty, and staff.

-The museum actively participates in the academic life of University students by offering jointly developed courses, student internships, practicums, and work-study opportunities, and we collaborate with over 35 academic departments across campus.
-The Henry encourages access to, and research on, the 28,000 objects in our permanent collection through our Eleanor Henry Reed Collection Study Center, the only facility of its kind in the region, where visitors can study from original works of art.
+The museum actively participates in the academic life of University students by offering jointly-developed courses, student internships, practicums, and work study opportunities, and we collaborate with over 20 academic departments and 10 other units across campus.
+The Henry encourages access to, and research of, the 25,000 objects in our permanent collection through our Eleanor Henry Reed Collection Study Center, the only facility of its kind in the region, where visitors can study from original works of art.

 But above all, we thank this year’s graduates for making the art and design that is the subject of this exhibition and for sharing with us this important juncture in their lives.
 We applaud them for their educational achievements and wish them the very best as they launch their careers.